 A plume of groundwater contaminated with VOCs extends from the Rasmussen site.
 Drinking the contaminated water could lead to human health risks.

 In 1984, EPA's Emergency Response Team removed 3,000 55-gallon chemical drums and 250 cubic yards of contaminated soil from the landfill.
-In 1985, the state installed a fence around the site to reduce the potential for people to come into contact with residual contaminated soil.
-In August 1989, EPA issued an Administrative Order on Consent (AOC) to the potentially responsible parties (PRPs) for the further removal of drums, wastes, and associated visibly contaminated soils.
+In 1985, the state installed a fence around the Rasmussen site to reduce the potential for people to come into contact with residual contaminated soil.
+In August 1989, EPA issued an Administrative Order on Consent (AOC) to the potentially responsible parties (PRPs) for the further removal of drums, wastes, and visibly-contaminated soils.
 Eleven PRPs signed the AOC, which became effective in August 1989.
 Roughly 650 drums were unearthed and sent to Resource Conservation and Recovery Act facilities for disposal.
 The interim cleanup work was completed in February 1990.

-EPA issued a ROD Amendment in July 2001, which allowed the PRPs to treat all plume fragments with in situ ozone/oxygen oxidation.
+EPA issued a ROD Amendment in July 2001, which allowed the PRPs to treat all groundwater plume fragments with in situ ozone/oxygen oxidation.
 The ozone/oxygen system equipment has been installed and is operational.
-Contingency plans included resuming the pump-and-treat action if the ozone/oxygen system has not reduced the ground water contamination to clean up standards within three years.
+Contingency plans included resuming the pump-and-treat action if the ozone/oxygen system had not reduced the ground water contamination to clean up standards within three years.
 The ozone/oxygen system remains as the remedy.

 EPA issued the first five-year review (FYR) report for the Rasmussen site on August 28, 2000.
 The remedy was found to be protective of the public health and the environment.
 Since start up, several adjustments have been made to the ozone/oxygen system to continue the removal of contamination.
 In October 2003, chemical monitoring had indicated satisfactory progress toward remedial goals.